charbonnierg/lxx-iac/README.md

 - A default user named `lxx` is created with home directory `/home/lxx`
 - This user can use `sudo` without password and is a member of `docker` group

+#### Journald Configuration

+`journald` log system is configured to store logs persistently by default.

 #### SSH Configuration

 - Password authentication is disabled